andregra/andregra.github.io/index.md

 <span class="clickable-paper"> [Abstract] </span>
   <a href="#">[Slides]</a>
 <div class="abstract">
 I study the impact of historical migration to American cities on public and private schools in the US.
 Catholic migrants from southern Europe in the period 1880-1940 created a large demand for private religious schooling in northeastern US cities.
 How did the demand for private schools affect the growth of the emerging public school sector in these cities?
 I examine the long term impact of migrants on the strength and persistence of private schools by leveraging within-city variation in exposure to Catholic country migrants, and national-level immigration shocks.
-Using digitized information on the location and characteristics of individual public and Catholic schools, I show how Catholic immigration affected new school openings, and various dimensions of school quality.
+Using a novel dataset of digitized information on the location and characteristics of individual public and Catholic schools, I show how Catholic immigration affected new school openings, the human capital of native born children, and the teacher labor market.
     </div>
 </li>
 <li> Red Place, Blue Place: Tiebout Sorting and Labor Misallocation